AOSC-Archive/elsa-shell/README.md

 elsa-shell
 -----------

-Elsa Shell is a Window Manager, Panel and Desktop.
+Elsa Shell is a Window Manager, Panel and Autostart.

 ## Dependence